-(21:45) Why cultures in the school play a big role in bullying.
+(21:45) Why school cultures play a significant influence in bullying.

-(24:19) Finding an acceptable outlet for girls to express their relational aggression.
+(24:19) Finding acceptable ways for girls to show their relational aggression.

-(26:17) Factors that influence a child to become racist and disrespectful.
+(26:17) Factors that influences a child to become racist and disrespectful.

-(28:07) Corporations and institutions became interested in the girl power movement.
+(28:07) A growing number of institutions and businesses have taken an interest in the girl power movement.

-(31:34) Ways in how girls discover their sense of identity/sexuality.
+(31:34) Girls’ ways of discovering their sense of identity/sexuality.

 (41:24) Girls are going to be mean to each other human nature makes it inevitable.

-(43:37) How important is it to understand our feelings and our childs’ feelings.
+(43:37) How important is it to understand our feelings and the feelings of our children.

 Aapola, S., Gonick, M., & Harris, A. (2005).
 Young femininity: Girlhood, power, and social change.
 Basingstoke: Palgrave MacMillan